 Remember, Travellers Autobarn also provides you with several options to reduce your spending when it comes to selecting campgrounds during your trip.
 All customers will receive on pick-up a booklet that will highlight free campgrounds all around Australia – meaning instead savings for you.
-You will also get discount on specific holiday parks we partner with!
+You will also get a discount on specific holiday parks we partner with!
 The benefits are endless.

 For more information about free camping all around Australia, come and explore today!